chakrit/timer-shim/README.md

 * Ability to infect global setTimeout/setInterval and route it to call the shim functions instead.
+* Ability to un-shim the the shims and send calls directly to setTimeout/setInterval virtually removing any perf and mem impact (i.e. in production.)
 * Performance optimizations.
 * nextTick support?